Coming Homestead

 Backyard Overhaul

-We completely removed the grassy area and installed a new crushed stone patio complete with firepit, grill space, living room and dining room areas!
-We finally have a nice spot to relax as a family and to entertain guests!
+We completely removed the "grassy" area and installed a new crushed stone patio complete with firepit, grill space, living room and dining room areas!
+Now we finally have a nice spot to relax as a family and to entertain guests!

 Check out the patio install by clicking here!